Symmetry broken states in an ensemble of globally coupled pendulums: Nature of symmetry breaking in a system of coupled pendulums

-\looseness=-1 Before proceeding to a detail description of the variety of out-of-phase rotation modes observed in direct numerical simulations within the model~(\ref{eq:EqPhi1}), we propose an analytical approach, which permits one to explain an instability of periodic limit cycles existing in the system of globally coupled pendulums.
+Before proceeding to a detail description of the variety of out-of-phase rotation modes observed in direct numerical simulations within the model~(\ref{eq:EqPhi1}), we propose an analytical approach, which permits one to explain an instability of periodic limit cycles existing in the system of globally coupled pendulums.
 As a starting point, we consider a possibility of developing of such an instability process for the in-phase state discussed above.
 This allows us to demonstrate the basic idea of our theoretical analysis while avoiding cumbersome calculations.
-Then, we make remarks on the generalization of this asymptotic procedure to the case of out-of-phase rotations modes.
-Note, that the specific examples with detailed calculations are given in~\ref{sec:Stability_Out_Of_Phase}.
-As a result, we conclude on the physical mechanism leading to the development of instability of rotation states in the model~(\ref{eq:EqPhi1}).